NotTanJune/NotTanJune/README.md

 ## Hi there 👋

-I’m [Tanmay](www.tanmaynargas.engineer), a Master's stdent in Artificial Intelligence at NTU, based in Singapore.
+I’m [Tanmay](www.tanmaynargas.engineer), a Master's student in Artificial Intelligence at NTU, based in Singapore.
 I tinker with robotics, machine vision, and anything that lets me teach a machine to see, think, or move.
 I build things that solve real problems — or at least teach me something useful while failing spectacularly the first dozen times.

 ---